Ctrl-Alt-Tec/altBlog/README.md

 # altBlog
 [Ctrl Alt Tec](https://ctrl-alt-tec.hackclub.com) altBlog is a javascript client-side engine for blog development, used in Watermelon, Quanta Blog, El Rayo, etc.

+# IMPORTANT

+> As of april 21, v1 of altBlog is deprecated.
+For retrocompatibility reasons, the current directory will be kept as-is.
+Please head to v2.

 ## Getting started
 ### Include files
 In index.html, include the following scripts